latextemplates/LNCS/README.md

    - Download them manually from ftp://ftp.springer.de/pub/tex/latex/llncs/latex2e/llncs.cls and ftp://ftp.springer.de/pub/tex/latex/llncs/latex2e/splncs03.bst.
    - Alternatively, ensure that `JAVA_HOME` is correctly set.
 This is ensured by using `choco install jdk8`, whereby `choco` is offered by [chocolatey](https://chocolatey.org/).
      Execute `gradlew init`.
+   - In case ftp does not work at your side, you can try online ftp services such as http://www.net2ftp.com/ to download the files.
+Open the connection to `ftp.springer.de` and navigate to `pub`, `text`, `latex`, `llncs`, `latex2e`, and download the two files.
  * Edit [paper.tex](paper.tex).
  * `latexmk paper`.